NamitaMalik/Fetching-Data-in-Angular2/README.md

 Let's now move back the original agenda of this blog i.e. fetching data using **Http** service.
 Here is a sample use case:

-> We need to display a list of post.
-The list of post can be fetched through this API - http://jsonplaceholder.typicode.com/posts/.
+> We need to display a list of posts.
+The list of posts can be fetched through this API - http://jsonplaceholder.typicode.com/posts/.

 To achieve the above scenario let's break this small app into parts: